Mwahaki King.

 Ms. King has professional experience working with non-profits on development issues, and with universities and high schools on administration, admissions, and international student programming.
 She is comfortable working in dynamic, fast-paced multi-cultural environments and able to multitask efficiently.
 She works well both independently or as part of a team.

 Ms. King also has several years of experience in bookselling & publishing.
-She has served as a member of the New England Independent Booksellers Association (NEIBA) Advisory Council.
+She has served as an Advisory Council Member for the New England Independent Booksellers Association (NEIBA).
 She is deeply passionate about reading and the transformative power of books to impact people's lives in a positive way.
 This passion has given her extensive knowledge of frontlist and backlist titles in the following genres: Adult Fiction, Adult Nonfiction, Young Adult, Middle Grade, and Children's Illustrated.

 Ms. King also works on freelance projects as a Photographer, GIS Mapping Specialist, Book Reviewer, Copywriter, and Copy Editor.
 Literary recommendations she has provided to magazines and news outlets, samples of the maps she has made using ArcGIS software, articles she has written, and a portfolio of her photography can all be found on this website.
 References are available upon request.